 Awarded for effort and engagement.
 Points recognize the daily discipline of showing up, working hard, and contributing to the community.

-A growing collection of real-world work that tells each learner's story.
-Portfolios showcase projects, exhibitions, and personal growth over time.
+A growing collection of real-world work that tells each learner's unique story.
+Portfolios showcase projects, exhibitions, and personal growth over time -- far more powerful than a transcript.

 Guides don't lecture.
 They ask questions.
-The Socratic method teaches critical thinking and helps learners discover answers themselves.
+The Socratic method develops critical thinking and empowers learners to discover answers for themselves.

 Rather than handing students information, our guides pose carefully crafted questions that challenge assumptions, spark curiosity, and build the muscle of independent thinking.
 Learners learn to reason, debate, and defend their ideas with evidence.